My Trailer Music playlist contains some of my most exciting works. These pieces contain epic, sweeping melodies with climactic conclusions.

 While working under the guidance of senior composers in Hollywood, he has accumulated credits on films such as Paddington (2014), Focus (2015), Ruby Sparks (2012) and has also assisted on musical arrangements for Andrea Bocelli, Rod Stewart and Barbra Streisand and many more.

-Ong has worked on many short films and features using his various musical gifts; some of his own projects include a Nickleodeon USA web series pilot, and numerous short films with continued festival runs, such as Dinner With Ana (2014) and Somebody (2012).
+Ong has worked on many short films and features using his various musical gifts; some of his own projects include McDonald's USA latest Hamburglar Ad Campaign (2015), a Nickleodeon USA web series pilot, and the Alaskan Feature Film Moose.

 In addition to that, Ong is an experienced performer and sight-reader on the Guitar (Electric and Acoustic), having performed with numerous artists such as JoJo, Anthony Evans Jr., Guy Sebastian, Michael McDonald, Terri Lyne Carrington, Jorge Drexler amongst many others.